 Final EPOS Study results published

-Posted in News Review on 1st Mar 2016
+Posted in Neurology News on 1st Mar 2016

 Eisai have announced final results of the European non-interventional study EPOS (Eslicarbazepine acetate in Partial-Onset Seizures) in epilepsy journal Acta Neurologica Scandinavica.

 Results show that once-daily eslicarbazepine acetate can provide a significant decrease in seizure frequency and seizure freedom in many patients, and is well tolerated in clinical settings.
 The responder rate (proportion of patients with seizure reduction of 50% and above vs. baseline) at six months was 81.8%, with 39.2% of patients reporting seizure freedom.
 The retention rate after 6 months was high with 82.2%.
 Over the 6 month study period, the score of the quality of life inventory QOLIE-10 improved from 2.9 at baseline to 2.1 at study end, on group level.

 EPOS is a non-interventional, multicentre, prospective study with adult patients suffering from partial-onset seizures insufficiently controlled by antiepileptic monotherapy (n=247).
 Retention, tolerability and safety, efficacy, as well as effects on health-related quality of life of eslicarbazepine acetate as only add-on therapy were assessed.

 The study was conducted in eight European countries (UK, Ireland, Denmark, Sweden, Norway, France, Czech Republic and Germany).1 “The results show that with this add-on treatment, we can offer patients with focal epilepsy inadequately controlled by monotherapy a chance to improve their condition.
 The high retention rate reflects treatment satisfaction, and points to an efficacious and well tolerable therapy, which is easy to initiate.